Cherry tomato and oregano focaccia on a kitchen worktop with a rolling pin.

 • Cover the bowl with a silicone lid or cling film.
 Leave the dough in a warm place for an hour, or until it has at least doubled in size.

 • Grease a round baking tin with some oil.
-Turn the bowl with the dough in it upside down and tip the dough directly onto the greased baking tin.
+Tip the dough directly onto the greased baking tin.
 Carefully spread the dough out with your hands until it fills the baking tin (see notes on tin sizes above and below).
 Cover the baking tin with cling film and let the dough continue to rise for another 20 minutes in a warm place.

 • Preheat the oven to 210 °C.